A to Z Natural & Organic Rose Care

 Catching early signs of pest and disease damage can help you tackle small problems before they become big problems.
 Powdery mildew (white spots on leaf tops), downy mildew (purple, red, or brown spots on leaves), black spot (black spots on leaf tops and bottoms), rust (orange bumps on leaf bottoms and tops), and anthracnose (red or brown spots that turn gray or white in the center) are the most common foliar diseases cause by fungi.
 The best practice is to remove disease foliage immediately, in addition to removing foliage that may have fallen to the ground.
 Keeping plants physically clean will do wonders.
 The application of safe, OMRI Listed rose fungicides is also recommended (see below).

 Viral diseases are a different matter.
-Leaf and branch distortions, leaf line streaks, unexplained leaf curl and mosaic patterns are the surest signs that your roses carry virus.
+Leaf and branch distortions, leaf line streaks, unexplained leaf curl, and mosaic patterns are the surest signs that your roses carry a virus.
 Unfortunately, viral diseases cannot be cured, so the best action is to remove infected plants entirely.
 This is most imperative with rose rosette disease, which spreads and kills roses fast.
-It is also smart to choose “virus free” plants at planting time.
+It is also smart to choose “virus-free” plants at planting time.

 Most insect pests love roses as much as we do.
 Some of the most common and destructive pests include Japanese beetles (skeletonize foliage), rose aphids (suck leaf juices from new growth and flowers), spider mites (suck leaf juices from mature leaf undersides), and thrips (attack flowers in bud causing bloom distortion).
 Several organic solutions are available for their management (see below).
 Native leafcutter bees are also known to cut rounded notches from rose leaves, but these friendly pollinators don’t do serious damage and don’t require management.